 Cockatiels can get along well with other pets if they are introduced to them when they are young.
 However, it is important to make sure that the other pets do not threaten or scare the cockatiel, as this can cause the bird to become agitated or defensive.

-Cockatiels can be good companions for other pets, but it is important to take into account their personality and preferences when making introductions.
+Cockatiels can be good companions for other pets, but it is important to take into account their personalities and preferences when making introductions.

 Mental health benefits of owning a pet cockatiel

 Cockatiels are good pets for people who suffer from depression.
 They’re good at picking up on human emotion, so if you tend to feel lonely or unhappy when you’re home alone all day, your cockatiel will likely be able to tell and may try to cheer you up!

 Your cockatiel will need to have regular veterinary care in order to keep it healthy.
 Your vet can give you good advice about how to take good care of your pet, including when it is important for you to bring your cockatiel in for an exam or treatment.